 Note: Professionals may be nominated for fan awards if their activity relevant to the award is unpaid, unrelated to their paid work whether in the genre or not, and fannish in nature.

-BEST FAN PUBLICATION
+BEST FAN WRITING AND PUBLICATIONS

 This category covers both paper and web fanzines.
 It can also include on-line fan-run blogs or review sites.
 We require that a significant amount of their content to be dedicated to Science Fiction and Fantasy genre-related topics such as books, movies, comics, gaming, filk or conventions.
 They can not be ones that have commercial products for sale or be dedicated to a professional group or person.
 It must be fannish in nature.